ikazim/dv8p/README.md

 This is also just a reminder for me how I did it in case I get alzheimer's.

+### Why GNOME?
+Touch and rotation works out of the box.
+No need for hacky workarounds and such.
+It's also an overall nice experience on a small display.

 # Preparation ⏳